Can the Police Force You to Leave Your Home in Utah?

 Do I Have to Leave My Home When a Protective Order Has Been Filed Against Me in Utah?

 A temporary protective order can be extended into a final protective order if the judge finds good cause.
-This will occur at a hearing within 20 days of the issuing of the temporary protective order.
+This will occur at a hearing within 20 days of issuing the temporary protective order.
 If a final protective order is granted to someone you live with, you will be forced out of your home in most cases.
-It is imperative that you have an experienced protective order hearing attorney like those at Overson Law, PLLC to defend you at this hearing so we can fight to convince the court that an order forcing you out of your home should not be granted.
+It is imperative that you have an experienced protective order hearing attorney to defend you at this hearing.
+Our Murray criminal defense lawyers can fight to convince the court that an order forcing you out of your home should not be granted.

 Keep in mind that a temporary restraining order may be issued ex-parte, meaning the court can grant it without you being present.
 However, if a restraining order is going to be made permanent as part of a final order, there must be a hearing on the matter at which both parties are present.
 At this hearing, you will have an opportunity to challenge the order and remain in your home.